 The Foundations of the College

 Bates was founded in 1855 by people who believed strongly in freedom, civil rights, and the importance of a higher education for all who could benefit from it.
 Bates has always admitted students without regard to race, sex, religion, or national origin.
-Great efforts were made in designing the institution to ensure that no qualified student would be turned away because he or she could not afford the cost of a Bates education.
+Great efforts were made in designing the institution to ensure that no qualified student would be turned away because of the cost of a Bates education.
 Although they met with considerable criticism from other colleges, the founders held fast to their commitment to admit both men and women: Bates was New England's first coeducational college and one of the first coeducational colleges in the United States.

 The Reverend Oren Burbank Cheney, a Freewill Baptist minister, a teacher, and an abolitionist, is honored as the founder and first president of Bates.
 And as with many New England institutions, religion played a vital role in the college's founding, writes Professor Emeritus of History James S. Leamon '55 in the essay "Enduring Values in a Changing World," published on the occasion of the college's 150th anniversary in 2005: